The Chinese Widow: Plot

 In Chongqing, he reports to General Jimmy Doolittle, also expressing his wish to adopt Nunu.
-The General rejects it by saying that Jack cannot be a soldier and her father at the same time.
+The general rejects his request, saying that Jack cannot be both a soldier and her father.
 Instead, Nunu will be given to a Chinese family living in Los Angeles.
 Jack reluctantly accepts and bids Nunu a tearful goodbye.
-50 years later, an elderly Jack writes a letter to a grown-up Nunu saying that he was truly in love with her mother and despite missing her everyday, he has come to peace with himself.
-The address on the envelope in which Jack inserts the letter indicates Nunu is at a San Diego, California address.
+Fifty years later, an elderly Jack writes a letter to a grown-up Nunu saying that he was truly in love with her mother and, despite missing her every day, he has come to peace with himself.
+The address on the envelope in which Jack inserts the letter indicates that Nunu is at a San Diego, California address.